k2pereir/k2pereir/README.md

 # About me
-I'm an Engineering student at the University of Waterloo, Canada currently interning at Untether AI.
+I'm an Engineering student at the University of Waterloo, Canada currently interning at AMD.

-I'm learning more about React and JavaScript to create a new (and prettier) personal portfolio.
+I'm learning more about Blender and React to create a new (and prettier!) personal portfolio.
 I'm also hoping to learn more about computer vision and start working on some hardware projects!!

 ✉️ You can reach at k2pereir@uwaterloo.ca <br>